MicrochipTech/ATSAMR21_OPENTHREAD_H3/README.md

 ## Introduction<a name="step1"></a>

-This application, made for testing purpose, demonstrates how to enable a simple wireless communication between Full Thread Devices (FTD).
+This application, made for testing purpose, demonstrates how to enable a simple wireless communication with a [Full Thread Devices (FTD)](https://openthread.io/guides/thread-primer/node-roles-and-types) over a simple Command Line Interface (CLI).

+It is based on [OpenThread for SAM R21](https://github.com/openthread/ot-samr21) implementation ported by the community.
+More details [here](https://openthread.io/platforms).

 Typically, a Full Thread Device (FTD) has always its radio ON, subscribes to the all-routers multicast address, and maintains IPv6 address mappings.